KatieSoanes/treasure-chest/README.md

 2. Make a raft and descend by Mountain River
 3. Walk by foot
 * User then gets to input their answer, either: 1, 2 or 3
-If user enters the incorrect input the user will be prompted with a invalid Error input message and asked to input again.
+If the user enters the incorrect input the user will be prompted with an invalid Error input message and asked to input again.
-* When user reachs the treasure chest in order to open the treasure chest two mini games must be played and won by the user.
+* When the user reaches the treasure chest in order to open the treasure chest two mini-games must be played and won by the user.
 1. Guess the Riddle
-* A riddle is presented, the user has three guesses to get it right, if correct moves on to the next game.
+* A riddle is presented, the user has three guesses to get it right if correct moves on to the next game.
 If incorrect, the game is over.
-2. Rock, Paper, Scissors (did not want game to be static game) Gets user selection, gets computer selection and a winner is determined.
+2. Rock, Paper, Scissors (I did not want the game to be a static game) Gets user selection, gets computer selection and a winner is determined.
 The first player to reach the score of 2 wins.
 No points are given if the user and computer draw.

 ### Features
 INPUT WHEN DEPLOYED SCREEN SHOT

 ### Testing
-* I have manually tested the game by ensuring each path works and the mini games work.
+* I have manually tested the game by ensuring each path works and the mini-games work.
 I have also tested in anticipation of incorrect user input that an error message appears and user must input correctly.
 * I have passed the code through PEP8 Validator testing and can confirm there are no problems.
 * Tested in my local terminal on git and also on Heroku terminal.